pelleadlen/forgetful/README.md

 # Just felt forgetful.

-thought i'd make a todo-app where **micro-interactions** was the most important part.
+thought i'd make a todo-app where **micro-interactions** would play the most important part.

 This project is made with React, Framer motion, Tailwind and some other great npm packages.